ShiftHackZ/Stable-Diffusion-Android/README.md

 - Provider setup from first launch or settings.
 - Server URL and credentials for own-server providers.
 - API keys for hosted providers.
-- Local model selection and download flow on Android local diffusion builds.
+- Local model selection and download flow for supported local diffusion providers.
 - Server availability monitoring for compatible own-server modes.
 - Cache and gallery management.